Lumpectomy or Mastectomy, How to Decide?

 - The type of hospital.
 Non-university medical centers, along with some smaller, rural hospitals sometimes don’t have radiation therapy capabilities; therefore, mastectomies are more common since radiation therapy must be combined with a lumpectomy in order to be effective.

 - The type of insurance coverage.
 Insurance sometimes dictates how you decide on lumpectomies vs. mastectomies.
-Lumpectomies are more expensive than mastectomies because of the radiation therapy involved.
-Not all insurance companies cover the cost of a lumpectomy and the radiation therapy that follows.
+Lumpectomies can be more expensive than mastectomies because of the radiation therapy involved.
+Not all insurance plans cover the cost of a lumpectomy and the radiation therapy that follows.
 For those without insurance coverage, a mastectomy may be the only option.

-- Older women (70 years and older) tend to not question their physicians compared to younger generations.
-Also, breast loss is often of more of a concern among younger women, so they typically have to figure out how to decide between lumpectomy or mastectomy more so than older women.
+- Older women (70 years and older) tend not to question their physicians compared to younger generations.
+Also, breast loss is often of more of a concern among younger women, so they may be more interested in choosing lumpectomy over mastectomy than older women.

 - Psychological well-being.
 There are a number of women who feel safer having their breasts removed to assure there will be no recurrence of cancer.

 Although these major drivers promote mastectomies, lumpectomies are increasingly the preferred option today.
-For the most part, women choose lumpectomies over mastectomies in order to preserve their natural breasts as long as they can, but ultimately it comes down to a woman’s personal choice.
+For the most part, women choose lumpectomies over mastectomies in order to preserve their natural breasts as long as they can.
+Ultimately it comes down to a woman’s personal choice.
 Such is the case with the following breast cancer survivors, who were eligible for either surgical options and chose one over the other.

 ‘Lumpectomy or Mastectomy, How to Decide?’: Kim